yw0nam/EATED_Final/README.md

 Y axis = The dataset use to test the model <br />

 The accuracies has error ±1~2%
+## Conclusion and Next plan <br />

+As you can see the above graph, the accuracy isn't good. <br />
+But this projcet is my first projcet of machine learning, and this project good exprience for me. <br />
+During this project, i learned how to pre-processing and make dataset from images. <br />
+Furthermore, I adopt the machine learning with tensorflow, made own dateset, how to upload the files in github. <br />
+This technics will be helpful for next my machine learning project. <br />
+I plan next project as face recognition or reinforce learning. <br />

 ## Reference <br />

 Sung Kim -Tensorboard code [here is github of him](https://github.com/hunkim) <br />